Skip to main content

 If you have installed Docker by following the above guide, then there is one extra step you have to do until this is fixed later.
 The scripts/development/start-dev.sh script file uses the "docker compose" command.
 However within your installation, the command is "docker compose".
 Until the script is modified to take this into consideration, you are required to change the "docker compose" commands in the script to "docker compose" locally.
 Using the IDE or nano/vim, change every "docker-compose" to "docker compose" before you start the script.
 Do NOT push these changes to the repository as this is only meant for local development.

 This is the fastest way you can run all services needed for development.
-If you are starting application for the first time run cd api && npm run build && cd .. to build api.
+If you are starting application for the first time run bash scripts/initial-config.sh to setup .env files and install npm packages in all project folders.
 Then everything could be started in one command:

 1. in root directory execute: bash scripts/development/start-dev.sh --slim or bash scripts/development/start-dev.sh --full